 Do I have time?

 Most patrons on Etsy are willing to wait for their custom-made product to be ready.
-That said, you should still aim to keep all local shipments within a few weeks and international ones to within a month or so.
+That said, you should still aim to keep all local shipment deliveries to within a few weeks and international ones to within a month or so.

 If what you provide is a digital template, such as the soft copy of a customized wedding card, your timelines will be much shorter.
 As orders begin to come in, Etsy can well become your new full-time job.

 So the first question you need to answer is if that is indeed your vision.
 Unless it is, you will simply not have the time to juggle a day job and Etsy sales.

 Have I thought about logistics?

 - Who will my shipping partners be?
-Should I opt for expensive, yet dependable partners or is a slightly cheaper, but perhaps not as dependable partner good enough?
+Should I opt for expensive, yet dependable partners or is a slightly cheaper, but perhaps not-as-dependable partner good enough?

 These are some questions you should consider before deciding to sell on Etsy.
 Like most other marketplaces, Etsy also works on a review system, so you need great reviews to stand out.
-Making mistakes in the very beginning and disappointed customers can crush your business even before it takes off.

 Do I have the necessary technical skill?

-A basic knowledge of computers, as well as the understanding of your country’s laws about buying and selling is absolutely essential.
+A basic knowledge of computers, as well as the understanding of your country’s laws about buying and selling, is absolutely essential.
 It also helps if you are a fairly decent photographer.

 You will need a seller account to set up shop on Etsy.
 You must be comfortable navigating around web pages.
 Etsy has a very easy user interface, so you can also figure things out as you go.

 Good pictures have visual appeal.
-They are a must-have for any ecommerce site, and more so for Etsy where every product is unique.
+They are a must-have for any e-commerce site, and more so for Etsy where every product is unique.

 Image Source: Etsy